Table of Contents

 Nature magazine.
 Sarah Reardon Chronic-Fatigue Syndrome Gets

-Controversial Redefinition An HHS panel recommends
+Controversial Redefinition An HHS panel recommends changing the condition's

-changing the condition's name to "systemic exertion intolerance
+name to "systemic exertion intolerance disease"

 New York Times.
 David Tuller.
 Chronic Fatigue Syndrome Gets a